cocoyimasa/JavaScript-Interpreter/README.md

 JSInterpret
 ===========

+My JavaScript Interpreter is write all by hand.
+Surely I read some sources that writed by others.
+I have learned many ideas and used them in my code.
-My JavaScript Interpreter.It is not completed.Many Bugs Now it support only the core features in JavaScript.
+It is not completed.Many Bugs
+Now it support only the core features in JavaScript.
 The features it supports as fellows: